-This morning I cooked my first home made shakshuka – a delicious middle eastern breakfast recipe which is also vegan.
+This morning I cooked my first home made shakshuka – a delicious middle eastern breakfast recipe (which can also be turned into a vegan version if you leave out the eggs).
 Yesterday my new kitchen stools arrived so I really enjoyed celebrating by eating at the breakfast bar.

 I only had one egg in the fridge but I think two eggs per person is standard.
 I used a Burford Brown egg – my favourite eggs at the moment – they have beautiful, rich orange yolks and taste fantastic.
 As I don’t own a small cast iron or oven proof dish I used a Victoria sponge cake tin to finish baking the shakshuka in the oven.
 The oven was warm after baking soda bread (so it made economic sense to use the residual heat) although I made the sauce up first on the stove.
 If you want to cook everything on the stove, poach the egg slowly in the mixture until the whites are cooked.

 Shakshuka is one of those recipes where you don’t need to be too strict about the ingredients – use up what you have in the fridge like courgettes, aubergines or in my case some kale.

 I realised I didn’t have any bread – essential for dipping into the runny egg and mopping up the rich sauce.
 So (domestic goddess that I am) I made some soda bread – a quick and easy recipe with no need for yeast, kneading or proving.
 I had to improvise with some of the ingredients but it turned out good enough.

 These quantities are for one person, so increase the quantity as required.